 Check out the Fort Bragg sea glass beach

 Drive 13 miles north of Mendocino to MacKerricher State Park, just outside of Fort Bragg.
 Head for Glass Beach, and look for beautiful pieces of sand and wave-washed glass – but don’t take any home with you.

 The sea glass was formed over time because the coastline near the northern part of the town was used as a dumping ground for years.
 The property was purchased by California State Parks in 2002 and eventually incorporated into the state park.

 Visit the Mendocino Coast Botanical Gardens

 As a passionate gardener I know I would love a visit here.
-To learn more about the gardens and to check out pricing and hours visit their website.

-Check out Jug Handle State Beach
+Check out Jug Handle State Natural Reserve

-Eat in Mendocino
+Where to eat in Mendocino